rx923/WebSite/README.md

 *****************************
 The code files are being written.
 This is actually the main website for dropshipping.
-Products are actually imported from other producers.
+Products are actually imported from other producers?
 All pages are custom made.

 *****************************